 If you are a retailer with a large assortment, take a closer look at your pricing processes.
 Do your managers do it manually?
 Does repricing take more than a few hours every day?
 Are you trying to operate thousands of business rules in Excel?
 The positive answer to any of these questions can be solved by automation.
 A smart repricing setup usually frees up to 50% of the retailer's pricing team's operational time that can be spent, for example, negotiating with your suppliers or thinking up a new promo.
 Find your business on the pricing journey to know what tools you can utilize to bring your pricing to a higher level.

 Wise repricing also can help you avoid having too much inventory sitting on shelves while still giving your brand its best chance to generate revenue and profit from its SKUs.

-Review everything in your product catalog to see if anything is out of reach for your average customer or you might be able to create a deal to increase perceived value.
+Review everything in your product catalog to see if anything is out of reach for your average customer or if you can create a deal to increase perceived value.
 Don't forget to test deals and discounts to see where your customers might be more receptive as their price sensitivity changes.
 A BOGO deal may net you more clicks than a 50% off sale, depending on who you target.

-Consider looking into other repricing tools that can give you access to more advanced tech like price optimization based on calculating elasticity of demand to make data-driven repricing decisions.
+Consider looking into other repricing tools that can give you access to more advanced tech, like price optimization software that is based on calculating the elasticity of demand to make data-driven repricing decisions.